Keyword Match Type Tool - Google Ads Keyword Wrapper & Exact Match Generator

 Who created this tool, why was it built, and how can I contact them?

 The Keyword Wrapper Tool was created by Jacob (Jake) Lett, a B2B Google Ads consultant and certified HubSpot Partner based in Detroit, Michigan USA.
-He built this tool to help PPC marketers, business owners, and himself save time and improve efficiency when building out search campaigns.
-If you need help managing your Google Ads, want to discuss technical marketing consulting, or want to advertise on the site, you can reach Jake by phone at (586) 894-8024 or by scheduling a strategy call through the website's "About Us" page.
+He built this tool to help business owners running their own campaigns, PPC marketers, and himself save time when building out search campaigns.
+If you need help managing your Google Ads or want a free 15-minute Loom audit of your account, you can reach Jake by phone at (586) 894-8024 or by scheduling a strategy call through the "About Us" page.

 How to Automate Keyword Formatting